kyasci/ci_on_qc/README.md

 ## What we tried to do

 Keeping all this in mind, in this project, we have attempted to demonstrate such calculations for small molecules - believe me they are not at all small in terms of resources they need- using classical methods of Full Configuration Interaction(FCI) and Hartree fock(HF) method , as well as using variational algorithms .
+We carried out classical simulations for H2, H2O, N2, LiH, NH3 using FCI and HF in minimal sto-3g basis and a bigger 6-31g basis.
+Then we simulated ground state energies for H2 and LiH using VQE on noisy simulator and tried to find hardware efficient ansatz.

+Within 24 hours, we couldn't try out other simulations for calculation of molecular properties, which now form basis for future work.

 ## Future possibilities and ideas for enhancing the project

+We intend to create several modules that enable to calculate excited state energies and molecular properties efficiently in Qiskit.
+Other than that intend to explore newer algorithms like Variational Fast Forwarding(VFF) to calculate eigenvalues on IBM Q devices and benchmark the results for the same[[6]](https://www.nature.com/articles/s41534-020-00302-0).

+#### We hope to see a powerful simulation tool for qauntum chemistry in near future and hope to continue making most of the NISQ era!